 When calculating the cost of providing rental units at affordable price points we look at the difference between a market rate rent and the affordable rent amount.
 This allows us to determine the amount of subsidy required to "buy-down" a unit to an affordable price point.
-It can be difficult to identify accurate data on area market rate rents.
-On the following page staff has calculated the buy-down amount required for a 1-bedroom and a 3-bedroom unit at various affordable price points.
-This calculation was completed based on two different market rate rent data sources.
+From the perspective of a developer or property owner this amount is the amount of money a development will lose out on by providing units at a rate lower than what the market can bear.
+This may be referred to as the "opportunity cost".